Koukobin/ChatApp/ChatAppClient/README.md

 ChatApp-Client is distributed under the GNU Affero General Public License Version 3.0 which can be found in the `LICENSE` file.

-By using this software, you agree to the terms outlined in the license agreement, which is available in the LICENSE file.
+By using this software, you agree to the terms outlined in the license agreement.